 The city of Charleston is set on a peninsula where the Cooper River and the Ashley River flow into the Charleston Harbor.
 The peninsula itself is divided between the Upper Peninsula and the Lower Peninsula.
-Notable neighborhoods in the Lower Peninsula include Ansonborough, Harleston Village, Mazyck Wraggborough, Radcliffeborough, Cannonborough and Elliotborough.
+Notable neighborhoods in the Lower Peninsula include South of Broad, Ansonborough, Harleston Village, Mazyck-Wraggborough, East Side, Radcliffeborough and Cannonborough-Elliotborough.
 Residents of the Lower Peninsula are fortunate enough to be close to the downtown area with all its shops, restaurants, theaters, galleries, small businesses and historic markers.
-There are several fine neighborhoods that can be found in this part of Charleston, and home buyers with their eyes on Lower Peninsula real estate are really in luck.
 There are plenty of historic homes for sale in Lower Peninsula, as well as modern construction projects and renovations.
-Home buyers will feel right at home as they check out Lower Peninsula real estate.

 SEARCH ALL OF LOWER PENINSULA

 New Listings in Lower Peninsula

 Single Family Homes in Lower Peninsula

 Luxury Condos in Lower Peninsula